Wolfenstein: The Old Blood: Gameplay

 As with The New Order, players can complete "Perks"; each Perk has a task the player can complete.
 Perks encourage the player to change their play style on the fly; collecting "helmets", getting silent kills, killing specific enemies a select number of times, getting a set number of kills with a specific weapon, and getting kills via explosives are some of the objectives.
 Once a Perk's task is complete, the player unlocks a bonus, such as more overall health or armor, more ammunition for a certain weapon, or the ability to gain health after a silent takedown.
 Various collectibles are also scattered throughout the levels; concept art, character models and bios, notes, which tell small side stories of the game, and gold bars are some of the collectibles.

 Other modes in the game differing from the main chapters are Challenge Arenas and Nightmare Levels.
 Challenge Arenas unlock as the player progresses through the story and are accessed from the main menu.
 Being a basic arena battle mode, players fight waves of enemies to obtain a Bronze, Silver, or Gold medal.
 Nightmare Levels are accessed by finding and interacting with a bed that is hidden in each chapter.
 These levels take the form of levels from Wolfenstein 3D; the player moves through pixelated hallways, mostly equipped with just a pistol, fighting Nazi soldiers.
-The objective is to find a key that unlocks an elevator.
+The objective is to find a key that unlocks an elevator, which ends the Nightmare Level and returns the player to the main game.